Home

 1. Professional Title and Years of Experience: Start with your current job title and years of experience.

-3. Significant Achievements: Use measurable impacts or projects that showcase your contributions.
+3. Significant Achievements: Use measurable impacts like TNFD disclosures adopted or PFAS sites closed.

-4. Personal Passion or Career Objective: State your career goals or passion for environmental sustainability, if space allows.
+4. Personal Passion or Career Objective: State your commitment to climate adaptation, biodiversity, or environmental justice, if space allows.

 Common Mistakes to Avoid

-Avoid vague language, omit personal pronouns, steer clear of generic statements that don’t highlight unique qualifications.
+Avoid vague language, omit personal pronouns, and steer clear of generic statements that do not cite 2026 regulations or quantifiable impact.

 Do this